 My limited biking experience wasn’t always a problem.
 I quickly learned that simply showing up on a bicycle was often enough to break the ice.
 For instance, I doubt I would have connected with Firoza, one of Mumbai’s most well-known bicycle advocates, if I hadn’t had my bicycle with me the first time I joined her and her colleagues for a conversation about public bicycle share systems at a Dadar café.
 It didn’t matter that that the ride from my home in Chembur to Dadar included multiple rest breaks and took so long I’m embarrassed to type the time here.
 What mattered was that my simple, black, single-speed bike designed for city commuting (as I had vainly tried to explain to Vineet a few weeks earlier) was locked to the fence opposite our table.
 After the meeting we walked over to my bike, I unlocked it and we talked about each other’s rides that day.
 Sharing our embodied experiences of the city transformed me from a cold information-gatherer into a social person.
 And it was in that moment, next to my bike—not in the formal meeting that preceded it—when Firoza started sharing her vision for cycling in Mumbai, a vision that continues to shape this project to this day.

-A bicycle was an essential tool for my research on utility-oriented cycling as well.
 Some of the most fruitful interactions I had on the road were ride-alongs with people such as Salim, a young man who delivers food for an app-based company called Swiggy.
 We met one morning after I biked past him, saw that he was waiting for an order to come in, pulled over and started chatting.
 He told me he was happy to talk about his work but we’d have to do it on the move.
 Over the next five hours, we wheeled through the city together as he shuttled food between busy commercial areas and quiet residential streets in one neighborhood.
 Bicycling as fieldwork was practical — there would have been no other way to keep up with him — and it also gave new insights into the logistics of movement.
 Riding a bicycle enabled me to follow behind him as he weaved through lines of stopped cars, jumped on to the sidewalk to avoid clusters of motorcycles, squeezed around gates, rolled through narrow lanes and parked his bicycle inside apartment compounds.
 I saw what parts of the street Salim biked on to stay safe, what routes he took, how he turned, maneuvered through traffic, where he took breaks and washed up.